miafridman10-create/digital_holography_autofocus_demo/README.md

 # Automatic Focusing in Digital Holography

-This repository contains a single MATLAB script that performs automatic focusing in digital holography (DHM).
+This repository demonstrates automatic focusing in digital holography (DHM) using sharpness metrics
-Starting from a single off-axis hologram, the script reconstructs the complex field, unwraps the phase, and determines the optimal focus distance using several sharpness metrics.
+(Tamura, Variance, Gradient, Laplacian).
+It includes reconstructed amplitude and phase results,
+sharpness curves, and a demo video of the focusing process.

+Note: The MATLAB source code is not included in this repository.
+Since this project was part of a university course and may be reused as a future assignment,
+only the methodology, results, and demonstration video are provided here.

 ## Project Overview
 Digital holography is a technique that captures both the amplitude and phase of an optical wavefront, enabling 3D reconstruction of microscopic samples.